Assambra/Free-MMORPG/README.md

 <!-- NEEDED UNITY PACKAGES -->
 ### Needed Unity packages
-To add this two packages (Newtonsoft Json and HSV-Color-Picker-Unity) manually is only required if you create a new Unity project, as example you create a Unity package from Free-MMORPG and insert it into brand-new empty Unity project.
+To add this packages manually is only required if you create a new Unity project, as example you create a Unity package from Free-MMORPG and insert it into brand-new empty Unity project.
 Because they are already added in this project.
+#### Collections
+Install Collections via the Unity Package Manager.
+Windows -> Package Manager.
+Select Packages: Unity Registery from the dropdown menu.
+Use the search field and insert Collections.
+Click the Install button to install the package.
 #### Burst Compiler
 Install the Burst compiler via the Unity Package Manager.
 Windows -> Package Manager.
 Select Packages: Unity Registery from the dropdown menu.
 Use the search field and insert Burst.
 Click the Install button to install the package.
 #### Newtonsoft Json